DrMelon/SnolfMania/README.md

 * Otherwise, good luck.

 # Credits & Special Thanks
 * Using **Rubberduckycooly**'s GameAPI, Sonic Mania Decompilation, & RSDKv5 Decompilation.
+Without this work, none of this would be possible.
+* **MainMemory** built many of the tools used to edit RSDKv5 files, e.g, RSDKv5Extract.
+Thank you!
 * Some configuration and files based on **MegAmi24**'s mods.
 Thank you for making them public!
 * **Dowolff, Bartogian, videochess, Brossentia, Lizstar** - for your continued inspiration for me to make these horrible things.